sonocotta/esparagus-media-center/README.md

 ### Relay Driver

-Some boards of the Esparagus series has internal driver for external relay.
-It has back-facing diode to shunt any coil-inducted currents.
+Some boards of the Esparagus series have internal drivers for external relays.
+It has a back-facing diode to shunt any coil-inducted currents.
 Driver is an open-drain output with the following states

 | Driver Pin State (IO21)  | Output state  | Relay connected between OUT and +5V |
 |---|---|---|